 Boys and men posing with plants and flowers is a popular theme in art.
 The concept was revisited on Instagram, a social media platform on the account @boyswithplants.
 Although Instagram photographs focus on plants for their aesthetic appeal, the paintings use them as personal and professional symbolism.

 Flowers and plants in art fulfill aesthetic and symbolic meanings.
-In western classical mythology and Christianity, plants were used as metaphors for virtue and vice, and flowers represented chastity and purity.
+In Western classical mythology and Christianity, plants were used as metaphors for virtue and vice, and flowers represented chastity and purity.
 Beyond the sacred themes, plants were also valued for their medicinal properties.
-Also known as botanical imagery, from the 15th and 16th centuries, there was an increasing interest in the natural world and its realistic depiction by the artists.
+Also known as botanical imagery, from the 15th and 16th centuries, there was an increasing interest in the natural world and its realistic depiction by artists.

 Thanks to a project started in 2016 by Scott Cain, a graphic designer, and ‘plant guru’ on Instagram called @boyswithplants or Boys with Plants, the concept has gained much popularity on social media.
 The account is a collection of photographs of men posing next to their carefully nurtured exotic plants.
 Although the plants are the focus of the photographs, it is difficult to overlook their good-looking owners.
 The collection is also available as a coffee-table book entitled, Boys with Plants: 50 Boys and the Plants They Love (2019).
 However, men and boys posing alongside plants and flowers is not a new concept; it already exists in portrait paintings.